tribhuwan-kumar/artimux/README.md

 # Artimux
-A clean dark transparent theme for tmux which respects your default terminal background, inspired by [janoamaral/tokyo-night-tmux](https://github.com/janoamaral/tokyo-night-tmux).
+A clean dark transparent theme for tmux which respects your default terminal background, fork of [janoamaral/tokyo-night-tmux](https://github.com/janoamaral/tokyo-night-tmux).
 I just added some widgets and YouTube
 Music integration.

 ## Installation